-In the entrance terrace, there is a pool and a summer kitchen with BBQ shared with the House of CLIO.
+In the entrance terrace, there is a private pool and a summer kitchen with BBQ.

 On entering, the Home there is the main room with fireplace and two single beds, a fully equipped kitchen and a small bathroom with Jacuzzi.
 Up the stairs to the master bedroom with an old double bed c 1920 and lamps which belonged to the church when intact.
 Cartwheels dating back to the beginning of the last century have been transformed into the main lighting.
 Kitchen utensils are copies of originals and the plates are of a type still in use in most villages of Crete.